Shower Remodeling Services

 Your master bathroom probably doesn’t have a shower/bath combo, but if it does, you may want to consider an upgrade in that area as well.
 Master bathrooms are perfect for appealing and roomy showers.
 If you still have the time to enjoy the occasional long bath, the appearance of your master bathroom will look even more impressive with a stand-alone tub and a walk-in shower.
 You’ll need plenty of space; however, that’s definitely a layout that you will be happy with.

 Whatever you decide, minor shower remodel or major, rely on Nadine Floor Company to make it happen.
 Our remodeling team will discuss in detail your expectations for your bathroom.
-We’ll offer advice and suggestions along the way and we’ll take care of all installation needs.
+We will provide guidance and recommendations throughout the process, and we will handle all your installation requirements.
 And you don’t have to limit your remodel to just the shower.
 We can complete bathroom overhauls, including new countertops, cabinets, floors, lighting…you name it!

 Please check out our blog for additional helpful tips on home remodeling.
 We hope to turn your bathroom into the masterpiece you imagine it to be!